Gossip: Chas 'n' Dave to headline rock festival

 Using a cellform with replacement variables

-To build your own cells you often need information such as the events that fall on a particular day; or the week, month or day numbers, etc. So — in addition to your usual markup and Textpattern tags — you may also insert any of the following ‘replacements’ to have the relevant value inserted at that place in the cell:
+To build your own cells you often need information such as the events that fall on a particular day; or the week, month or day numbers, etc. So you may also insert any of the following replacements to have the relevant value inserted among your markup:

-• {weekday} : current weekday as a word in the local language, or from your dayformat list
+• {weekday} : weekday in the local language, or from your dayformat list

 • {monthname} : month name in the local language, or from your monthformat list